 During the time Mr. Theobald was engaged in farming, he rendered valuable service to the new city of Torrance from time to time, in helping to lay out and grade the streets of the new city.
-His teams were in demand at that time, and as often as they could be spared from the tasks of the farm, horses and owner were called on to render aid to Torrance.
+His teams were in demand at that time, and as orten as they could be spared from the tasks of the farm, horses and owner were called on to render aid to Torrance.
 He was one of the six early residents of this section who have seen Torrance grow from the beginning.

-Mr. Theobald built the house

-rance grow from the beginning.

-Mr. Theobald built the house

-where the family now lives at 1452

-Carson street, and this has been

-their home for the past 14 years.
+Mr. Theobald built the house where the family now lives at 1452 Carson street, and this has been their home for the past 14 years.

-Funeral services will be held this

-afternoon, Tuesday, November 22,

-at 2 o'clock, from Stone & Myers

-chapel, with Rev. B. H. Lingenfelter officiating.
-Interment will be

-made_at Long Beach cemetery with

-the Modern Woodmen conducting

-services at the grave.
+Funeral services will be held this afternoon, Tuesday, November 22, at 2 o'clock, from Stone & Myers chapel, with Rev. B. H. Lingonfeiter officiating.
+Interment will be made at Long Beach cemetery with the Modern Woodmen conducting services at the grave.

+Nurse Sent On An

+Is Fatal to

+Is Fatal to

+Roy Hammerstrom, 18; and of Mr. and Mrs. O. merstrom, 1167 W. 16th at Pedro, passed away at the grave.

+Nurse Sent On An

+Errand Disappears

-made at Long Beach cemetery with the Modern Woodmen conducting services at the grave.
-Nurse Sent On An Errand Disappears Mrs. Kendall, 279 Linda Vista, Hollywood Riviera, reported to Torrance police that a man known as Gay, and also as Fred Robinson, who had been employed as a nurse in the household, had left Monday, to purchabe medicine for Mr. Kendall, whom he was attending, and that he falled to return.
-The report stated that Gay had been given a check for \$5, and that he also took with him a dark sult belonging to Mr. Kendall when he left.
-Charity Ball Friday Attracts Large Crowd More than 125 couples attended the charity ball gives Friday night by the police and firemen of Torrance at Recreation Center, and enjoyed an evening of dancing and card games.
-Tom Ulrich's orchestra furnished music.
+Mrs. Kendall, 279 Linda Vista, Hollywood Riviera, reported to Torrance police that a man known as Gay, and also as Fred Robinson, who had been employed as a nurse in the household, had left Monday to purchase medicine for Mr. Kendall, whom he was attending, and that he falled to return.
+The report stated that Gay had been given a check for \$5, and that he also took with him a dark suit belonging to Mr. Kendall when he left.

+Charity Ball Friday Attracts Large Crowd

+Attracts Large Crowd

+More than 125 couples attended the charity ball siven Friday night by the police and firemen of Torrance at Recreation Center, and enjoyed an evening of dancing and card games.
+Tom Ulrich's orchestra turnished music.

 As many of those who had taken tickets to sell had not reported on their success, the amount of cash raised to be turned over to the relief organizations of the city had not been ascertained Saturday, but it is thought that there will be a gratifying surplus after all expenses are paid.

-Work On Quarters For Re lief Department Be Rushed being prepared today by the county Board Increases Narbonne Addition Revised plans and specification for a new 16-unit addition to the cation at its regular meeting last Thursday afternoon, November 17.
-The building apportionment was increased from \$84,000 to \$90,000 accordingly.
-The board also authorized its secretary to advertise for bids.
-Pneumonia Attack Is Fatal to Youth
+Work On Quarters Department Be Rushed

+The next issue of the rance Herald will be distance Herald will be distance the requestable of the rance Herald will be distance to the rance Herald will be published a rext week on Thursday moon.